fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuer-solution.rst

 Credential Issuer Solution
 ==========================

-An Issuer, as an Organizational Entity participating in the IT-Wallet ecosystem, MUST provide technical Solutions (Issuer Solution) that combine software, hardware, services, settings, and configurations to issue Digital Credentials to User Wallet Instances in a secure and trusted manner.
+An Issuer, as an Organizational Entity participating in the IT-Wallet ecosystem, MUST provide Technical Solutions (Issuer Solution) that combine software, hardware, services, settings, and configurations to issue Digital Credentials to User Wallet Instances in a secure and trusted manner.

 The following diagram depicts the Issuer Solution High Level Architecture.